 Our charter provides that we may issue up to 100,000,000 shares of common stock, \$.01 par value per share, and 10,000,000 shares of preferred stock, \$.01 par value per share.
 A majority of our board of directors may, without any action by the stockholders, amend our charter from time to time to increase or decrease the aggregate number of shares of stock or the number of shares of stock of any class or series that we have authority to issue.
-50,819,864 shares of common stock are issued and outstanding and no shares of preferred stock will be issued and outstanding.
+Upon completion of our initial public offering, 51,516,364 shares of common stock were issued and outstanding and no shares of preferred stock will be issued and outstanding.
 Under Maryland law, stockholders generally are not liable for the corporation's debts or obligations.